Tatsuya-Nonogaki/export-ADData/README.md

 4. **Export specifying "OU=sales,DC=domain,DC=local" and import to "DC=domain,DC=local" with `-TrimOU sales`**
    Useful for flattening part of the OU hierarchy.
 By exporting from a specific OU and importing to the domain root with `-TrimOU`, you can migrate only the objects under that OU directly to the root (or another OU), effectively removing their original OU nesting.

+> More advanced use is possible.
+For example, if you export from "OU=sales,DC=domain,DC=local", and import into "OU=marketing,DC=domain,DC=local" with the `-TrimOU "sales"` option, you can effectively move objects from the "sales" OU to the "marketing" OU in a two-step process—without manually editing every DN in the exported CSV data.

 > See [HOWTO_prepare_CSV_data.md](docs/HOWTO_prepare_CSV_data.md) for a step-by-step guide on preparing CSV files for import/export.

 ---